ember-template-lint/ember-template-lint/docs/plugins.md

 In order to enable a plugin, you must add it to the `plugins` key in your configuration file.

-`plugins` accepts an array of either objects, or strings that resolve to files that export plugin objects.
+`plugins` accepts an array of either plugin objects or strings to be passed to `require` which resolve to plugin objects.

 #### Define a plugin inline